-One of the fastest and most effective way to measure current performance is with an expert review.
-This is an excellent state-of-play analysis for any current design, regardless of the digital channel or platform.
-This tells you what's working, where the design is failing, where the opportunities and low hanging fruit are sitting.
+One of our fastest and most effective research methods, an expert review is an excellent state-of-play analysis for any current design, regardless of the digital channel or platform.
+This kind of research can help you to understand what's working, where the design is failing, and where the opportunities for improvement are.
 It can stretch to include numerous elements or simply cover a basic checklist - the choice is yours.

-Similar to expert reviews, competitive reviews include an important aspect of opportunity.
-They measure performance against competing interfaces, and tell you how well you are doing in a range of areas (including usability, accessibility, content coverage, SEO, SEM and various other areas).
+Ever wondered how your design stands up to others?
+Our competitive reviews research and measure performance against similar interfaces, and reveal how well your design is performing in a number of significant areas (including usability, accessibility, content coverage, SEO and SEM).
 This can include competitors in the same sector as well as non-direct but best-in-breed examples.

-One of the easiest ways to gather insight into online performance (or to research audience overall) is with a survey.
-We help you to design and launch a survey that you can easily plug into your own website, currently we use Survey Monkey as our preferred tool but can easily utilise others if required.
+One of the easiest ways to complete customer research or to gain insight into online performance is with a survey.
+We help you to design and launch a survey that is specifically catered to your customer research needs, which can plug straight into your own website.